Saturday, January 7, 2017

 was purchased at an estate sale of a member of the Seashore Trolley Museum.

-My research into Theodore Roosevelt and his connections to Maine is something that keeps on keeping on.
+My research into Theodore Roosevelt and his connections to Maine continues.
 My personal nature is to ask why?
 I ask myself this seemingly all the time, about many things I may come in contact with.
 Perhaps something I read, something I observe, something I hear, piques my interest and I'm immediately asking myself, why this and why that?
 Sometimes it is just a passing fancy, sometimes it triggers a need within me for a more robust inquiry.
 TR and his connections to Maine have triggered my inquisitive nature, leading me to want to dig deeper and find out more about him and his travels throughout Maine.

 In 2015, I visited TR's Bible Point and The Sewall House in Island Falls (ME), Dark Harbor on Islesboro (ME), Longfellow Square on Congress Street in Portland (ME) where the 4,060-mile-long Theodore Roosevelt International Highway begins, and Sagamore Hill in Oyster Bay, NY.
 I learned of the TR artifacts at the Presque Isle Historical Society.
 And conducted a lot of research that inspired me to dig a little deeper.
 Research in 2016 led me to start to "connect the dots" or "footprints" that TR has made throughout Maine.
 I would like to create a Theodore Roosevelt Maine Heritage Trail, perhaps a map that shares some deeper insights into his Maine travels.